meganfmiller/html-layout/README.md

 # My First Commit Story
 Once upon a time there was a new developer.
 They wanted to learn how to use github.
 They wrote a story about how to make changes to code.
 And then share with github.

-# Changes I want to Save
+# Changes I Want to Save
 Words.

 # Project Summary